 Am I covered if I hit an underground service?

-Do I need a building consent for fencing?
+Do I need a building permit for fencing work?

 Does my insurance cover rural fencing?

-No. Workers compensation covers work-related injury costs for your employees.
-However, workers compensation does not cover underground service damage, property damage, pool fence compliance failures, tool theft, business interruption, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+Yes.
+Workers compensation covers employee injury costs, but it does not pay for underground service damage, client property damage, pool fence compliance failures, tool theft, business interruption or legal defence costs.
+Business insurance addresses the risks that workers compensation does not.

 Am I liable if a fence I built blows down in a storm?

-Can I get insurance if I have previous claims?
+Can I still get insurance with past claims?

-Yes, most providers will still offer cover if you have previous claims, though your premium may be higher.
-Underground service strike claims are relatively common in fencing and underwriters understand this.
-Be upfront about your claims history when applying - failing to disclose previous claims can void your policy.
+Yes.
+Most insurers will still offer cover if you have a claims history, although your premium may be higher.
+Underground service strikes are a well-understood risk in fencing and underwriters account for this.
+Always disclose previous claims honestly - failure to do so can void your policy entirely.

 Ready to Compare Business Insurance for Fencing Contractors?

-Compare business insurance from Australia's top providers.
-Find the right cover for your fencing business - it's 100% free.
+Compare business insurance from Australia's leading providers.
+Find cover that fits your fencing business - 100% free to compare.

 Compare Estimates